StackStorm/st2docs/docs/source/troubleshooting/purging_old_data.rst

     trigger_instances_ttl = 40
     traces_ttl = 20
     rule_enforcements_ttl = 25
+    workflow_executions_ttl = 18
+    task_executions_ttl = 19

-In this case, action executions older than 30 days, action execution output objects older than 10 days, trigger instances older than 40 days, trace objects older than 20 days and rule enforcement objects older than 25 days will be automatically deleted.
+In this case, the following objects will be automatically deleted:

+  * action executions older than 30 days
+  * action execution output objects older than 10 days
+  * trigger instances older than 40 days
+  * trace objects older than 20 days
+  * rule enforcement objects older than 25 days
+  * workflow execution objects older than 18 days
+  * task execution objects older than 19 days

 The lowest supported TTL is 7 days.
 If you need to delete old data more frequently, check the manual purge scripts below.